PARENTING DURING COVID-19

 “It’s important parents don’t put too much pressure on themselves by searching for the perfect solution, allow themselves to make mistakes and to remember this stage will pass.”

-Listen to the Parenting in a Pandemic podcast series here.
+You can listen to the Parenting in a Pandemic podcast series here.

 Watch the Parenting during COVID-19 online seminar below: